nuwave/lighthouse/docs/master/api-reference/directives.md

 ```

 Lighthouse will still automatically generate the necessary input types and the `SortOrder` enum.
-But instead of generating enums for the allowed columns, it will simply use the existing `PostColumn` enum.
+Instead of generating enums for the allowed columns, it will simply use the existing `PostColumn` enum.

 Querying a field that has an `orderBy` argument looks like this: